 7. Focus on Total Cost of Ownership (TCO)

 Many buyers look only at unit prices.
-However, inflation drives up other expenses—shipping, customs, returns, and downtime.
+However, inflation drives up other expenses — shipping, customs, returns, and downtime.
 In proactive supplier management, the total cost of ownership is considered.
+This includes not just transaction and inventory costs, but also production costs incurred during raw material processing and manufacturing.

 Ask: